sickozell/SickoCV/README.md

 ## bToggler+
 ### 8 buffered toggle switch router, plus warnings to use with led midi controllers
 #### - Description:
-'bToggler+' is almost the same of previous one, but it has a further feature (WRN outs) to be used with programmable led midi controllers to have a visual feedback on the controller.
+'bToggler+' is almost the same of the previous one, but it has a further feature (WRN outs) to be used with programmable led midi controllers to have a visual feedback on the controller.

 Some midi controllers can light up or turn off their button leds by receiving the same commands they send.
 Taking advantage of this functionality, connect the WRN outs to a "GATE>MIDI" module connected to the same controller of the ARM inputs.